+Here at MKSkin clinic, Milton Keynes, we offer Sclerotherapy.
 Sclerotherapy is a popular method of eliminating superficial telangiectasias (“spider veins”) especially leg spider veins.
 A solution, called a sclerosing agent, is injected into the veins.
 This causes an irritation of the inner lining of the vein resulting in closure of the vein.
 A small gauge needle is used to perform the injections and most patients relate the discomfort to an ant bite.
-The majority of persons who have had sclerotherapy performed have satisfying results.
+The majority of patients who have had sclerotherapy performed have satisfying results.
 The number of treatment needed varies from patient to patient, depending on the extent of the problem and your body’s response to the injections.

-The majority of individuals who receive sclerotherapy treatment will be cleared of their varicosities or have visible improvement.
+The majority of individuals who receive sclerotherapy treatment have visible improvement.
 However, there is no guarantee that sclerotherapy will be effective in every case.
-Approximately 10% of patients who undergo sclerotherapy have poor to fair results.

 The most common side effects experienced with sclerotherapy are: